murphyki/BitsAndBobs/dev_setup/README.md

 # Setup Instructions
 ## Base Environment Setup
 - First, deploy a VM using VMWare Workstation, it has to be Workstation as it supports nested VMs whereas, unfortunately, VirtualBox does not.
 We need nested VM capability because minikube is deployed as a VM
 - Deploy the VM from the OS ISO file, in my case this was `ubuntu-16.04.4-desktop-amd64.iso` which i downloaded from the ubuntu downloads site.
-THe VM setup is super simple with Workstation.
+The VM setup is super simple with Workstation.
 One thing though, check the date and time after installtion is complete, my date and time was way off!!
 - Clone this repo: `git clone https://github.com/murphyki/BitsAndBobs.git`
 - Change directory into the repo folder and: `chmod +x *.sh` all the script files
 - Execute: `./setup_dev_env.sh`